Artur-Galstyan/workcraft/README.md

-# Workraft
+# workcraft

 ## A simple, lightweight, database-only, worker library in Python

-Workraft is a simple, lightweight, database-only worker library in Python with a MySQL database as the single source of truth.
+workcraft is a simple, lightweight, database-only worker library in Python with a MySQL database as the single source of truth.

-Workraft adresses some of the pain points of using Celery, namely its incapability to handle long-running tasks and the fact that you need a message broker and that also that sometimes the workers aren't doing the tasks as you would expect them to.
+workcraft adresses some of the pain points of using Celery, namely its incapability to handle long-running tasks and the fact that you need a message broker and that also that sometimes the workers aren't doing the tasks as you would expect them to.

-All Workraft needs is a running MySQL database, which means you could in theory scale Workraft both vertically (get more database resources) and horizontally (get more databases).
+All workcraft needs is a running MySQL database, which means you could in theory scale workcraft both vertically (get more database resources) and horizontally (get more databases).
 But so far, I've not tried scaling it that way.

-Workraft is **not** the best in sitations where you need extreme precision and sub-second latency/wait times before a task is fetched and processed.
+workcraft is **not** the best in sitations where you need extreme precision and sub-second latency/wait times before a task is fetched and processed.

-But if it's OK for you that your workers take at least 1 second to fetch your task AND you want a clear overview of your tasks and workers (using a database GUI for example), then Workraft is ideal for you.
+But if it's OK for you that your workers take at least 1 second to fetch your task AND you want a clear overview of your tasks and workers (using a database GUI for example), then workcraft is ideal for you.

 ## Installation